12 or 24 months full time

 Visit our postgraduate application site.

-Interviews are compulsory to all applicants and will be held during spring 2013.
-In order to be in time for an interview, the application deadline is February 2013.
-Due to enthusiastic and strong subscriptions to this programme, applications may be closed earlier than February 2013 if places are filled up.
+Interviews are compulsory to all applicants and will be held during autumn 2014 and spring 2015.
+In order to be in time for an interview, there are two application deadlines: